faicaiwawa/PUTrack/README.md

 ## Some Issues
 There are several points to note:
-1. we find that the number of images generated after framing the video varies from one operating system to another.
-If you use the utb180 and uot100 raw video datasets, you may find a slight difference with our provided utb and uot.
+1. We find that the number of images generated after framing the video varies from one operating system to another.
+If you use the UTB180 and UOT100 raw video datasets, you may find a slight difference with our provided UTB and UOT.
 2. The RawResults.zip we provided has “fish.txt” and “Fish.txt” at the same time.
-There is no problem to unzip them under linux, but they will overwrite each other when unzipped under windows.
+There is no problem to unzip them under LINUX, but they will overwrite each other when unzipped under WINDOWS.
 ## Acknowledgement
 Implemented on:
 - [ARTrack](https://github.com/MIV-XJTU/ARTrack)